 Penalty: The offensive coach has the option of accepting the hit or taking a no pitch.
 Note: This line pertains to the four outfielders only, not to the infielders.
 Once the batter has hit a ball the outfielder may move inside the 20' line to make a play on the ball.

-- (9) A game will be forfeited if a team cannot field nine players in a game. - (10) Defensive teams will use ten players in the field, including four outfielders.
+(j) Defensive teams will use ten players in the field, including four outfielders.